 Iron sharpeneth iron; so a man sharpeneth the countenance of his friend.

 You need good friends, and you need to be a good friend.
 Iron can sharpen iron, and a good friend can sharpen a friend.
-The iron of a file can make a blade sharp, and a good friend can make his friend better.
+The iron of a file can make a blade sharper, and a good friend can make his friend better.
 Are you a good friend?
 Do you have good friends?

 A knife is not sharpened by cloth, bread, wood, plastic, or even gold.
 A knife may cut and shape these things for them to be more useful, but these things will only dull the knife.
 Sharpening a knife requires iron or a substitute for iron at least as hard as the knife.
 Once sharpened, a knife is much more productive with less effort on such things (Ec 10:10).

 Two are better than one.
 Solomon taught this in his great book of philosophy, because they sharpen and improve each other in at least four ways (Eccl 4:9-12).
 They can share successes of labor together, help each other up when they fall, combine complementary abilities for greater accomplishments, and defend against mutual enemies.
-A good friend is a great blessing!
+A good friend is a great blessing.
 The solitary life is foolish and sacrifices these great advantages.

 The noun countenance here may mean a person’s face and appearance (Pr 25:23; I Sam 16:7,12; Dan 1:13-15; Matt 6:16); it may mean the expression of feeling toward another person (Pr 16:15; Gen 31:2; Ps 4:6; 44:3; Acts 2:28); and it may mean the spirit, demeanor, behavior, or conduct of a man (Pr 15:13; Deut 28:50; Ps 10:4; Eccl 7:3; Dan 5:6,9).
 What is the spirit, demeanor, behavior, and conduct of a man?
 It is his character.